uwezukwechibuzor/blogmos/docs/software-design.md

 #### 2.2.1 Dither Blockchain

-Dither is a social network powered by blockchain technology.
+ChatMos is a social Hub for cosmos Ecosystem powered by the Governance Module of cosmos SDK applications.
 Currently, this is the Cosmos Hub blockchain.
 We expect that with future growth, we will strain the limits of the transaction throughput on the Cosmos Hub.
 Well, either that or the transactions will be too expensive to combat the greater usage.
 The long-term goal of Dither is to put it onto its own application-specific blockchain.

 ##### 2.2.1.1 Dither on the Cosmos Hub